Board Governance Framework

 - Assist the Board in managing the Board’s relationship with the CEO

-- In conjunction with the Chair, develop CEO performance expectations, performance review and remuneration recommendations for full Board approval.
+- In conjunction with the Chair, execute performance review and remuneration recommendations for full Board approval.

 - Consider CGPC recommendations for Chairs and Vice Chairs of each of the standing committees of the Board and bring forward to the full Board for approval.